 It is vital to recognise that: a) Our gradual ageing does not necessarily lead to lower workforce participation or higher welfare burdens, and therefore does not justify policies to produce higher immigration or a higher fertility rate(1); and (b) Immigration and a higher fertility rate have, at best, a small and temporary impact on the age structure of the population.(2)

-Australia should continue to aspire to be a gradually ageing population, and celebrate this increasing life expectancy as a sign of a successful and sustainable society.
+Australia should better respect our senior citizens, continue to aspire to be a gradually ageing population, and celebrate this increasing life expectancy as a sign of a successful and sustainable society.

 Policy Methods (Federal and State)